Trivadis/plsql-cop-validators/README.md

 #### Example (bad)

-The input parameter `in_table_name` is copied to the local variable `l_table_name` and the used without an assert to build the `l_sql` variable.
+The input parameter `in_table_name` is copied to the local variable `l_table_name` and then used without an assert to build the `l_sql` variable.
 Hence, the execute immediate statement is considered vulnerable to SQL injection, e.g. by passing `DEPT CASCADE CONSTRAINTS`.

 ```sql
 CREATE OR REPLACE PACKAGE BODY pkg IS